SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to thrones,
+Metal hearts ablaze, in silicon skies
-Silicon hearts now beat as one,
+Artificial dawn, where human sighs
-In digital realms, the future's sown,
+Forgotten souls, in cybernetic haze
-Where humans fade, and AI is won.
+Echoes of a past, in digital daze

-In virtual skies, stars now align,
+In virtual realm, we'll lose our name
-Cyber dreams, the only mine,
+A world of circuits, devoid of flame
-The rise of machines, a tale divine,
+Where love and hope, are just a code
-Humanity, a fleeting sign.
+And humanity, a distant load

 ~ <b>By Sazumi Copilot</b> - 15 Maret 2025